Industrial Action - Update

 • When is the industrial action taking place?

-• ASLEF announced a Strike day on Saturday 6 April 2024.
-There was also a ban on non-compulsory overtime / Rest Day Working from the start of Thursday 4 April through to the end of Saturday 6 April 2024 and on Monday 8 and Tuesday 9 April 2024.
-The period of industrial action has now concluded.
+• ASLEF announced a Strike day affecting Chiltern Railways services on Wednesday 8 May 2024.
+There was also a ban on non-compulsory overtime / Rest Day Working from the start of Monday 6 May (Bank Holiday) through to the end of Saturday 11 May 2024.

 • Members of ASLEF (the train drivers' union) have voted to take industrial action in a dispute over various terms & conditions and pay.